AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 #### Company Relation Example

-This is an example of how to create the _Data_ and _Metadata_ that allows the Functional Testing Framework to process the REST API operations for creating and deleting a company relation.
+This example creates XML data files in the _Data_ and _Metadata_ directories that allow the Functional Testing Framework to process the REST API operations for creating and deleting a company relation.
 This functionality is available only to Adobe Commerce B2B customers.

 REST API endpoints: